-If a student leaves Labouré College of Healthcare and returns within five years to the same program, the student's previous progress chart will be reissued.
-All college policies on credit expiration will apply.
-The student must follow the current College Catalog and Student Handbook for course requirements and sequence in their major.
+If a student leaves Labouré College of Healthcare and earns readmission within five years to the same program, the student's previous progress chart will be reissued.
+All College policies on credit expiration will apply based on the new academic catalog year.
+The student must follow the current College Catalog for course requirements and sequence in their major.

-If the student changes to a new major or returns after five years, a new progress chart is issued and the guidelines below will apply.
+If the student changes to a new major after five years, a new progress chart is issued and the guidelines below will apply.

-- A student who has all of their arts and sciences requirements completed when they were previously enrolled will have all current arts and sciences requirements waived - A student who is missing one to four arts and sciences courses from the College Catalog and Student Handbook that they entered under at Labouré College of Healthcare must fulfill the equivalent requirements in order to fulfill their arts and sciences requirements, or may choose to change their requirements to the current College Catalog and Student Handbook - All other returnees are required to fulfill the current arts and sciences requirements in accordance with the current College Catalog and Student Handbook - All students must follow the current College Catalog and Student Handbook for course requirements and sequence in their major - All college policies on credit expiration will apply
+- A student who has all of their arts and sciences requirements completed when they were previously enrolled will have all current arts and sciences requirements waived unless science credits have expired - A student who is missing one to four arts and sciences courses from the College Catalog that they entered under at Labouré College of Healthcare must fulfill the equivalent requirements in order to fulfill their arts and sciences requirements, or may choose to change their requirements to the current College Catalog - All other returnees are required to fulfill the current arts and sciences requirements in accordance with the current College Catalog - All students must follow the current College Catalog for course requirements and sequence in their major - All College policies on credit expiration will apply